Wong Kam-po: As a sports icon

-Wong Kam-Po is a consistent performer.
-During his lengthy career, he is always able to get precious win in international sports events for Hong Kong.

-He got "Best of the Best" title of Hong Kong Sports Stars Award in 2006, 2007 and 2010.
+Wong Kam-Po performed consistently throughout his career in international competition, and got "Best of the Best" title of Hong Kong Sports Stars Award in 2006, 2007 and 2010.

 In 2007 he became the first HongKonger World Champion cyclist and thereby became the sports icon of Hong Kong.

 On 29 June 2007, Hu Jintao, then-General Secretary of the Chinese Communist Party, visited Hong Kong and met Wong.
 Hu commented, "you brought glory for Hong Kong and for your country.
 You are a darling more precious than gold."
 (Chinese: 你為香港、為國家爭得了榮譽，你是比黃金還珍貴的寶貝) Hu's remarks became a viral wordplay on Wong Kam-po's name, as Po means darling and Wong Kam means gold.

 After Wong Kam-Po won his third Asian Games Gold Medal in Guangzhou, Hong Kong's Secretary for Home Affairs Tsang Tak-sing said, "I would like to pay my particular tribute to our cyclist Wong Kam-po who has won three gold, one silver and one bronze, including the gold medal grabbed today, during his various performances at the Asian Games.
 He epitomises Hong Kong people's determination and perseverance.
 This is legendary."

 Wong was the first Hong Kong rider to gain Category One status in Europe.